TheAnshulPrakash/ChibiLe/README.md

 * To be able to communicate to devices over WiFi communications
 * To perform Robot functions on computer
-* To also use LLM TtT models to understand basic speech and perform operations
+* To also use LLM TtT models to understand basic speech and perform respective operations
 * To add more custom themes

+Looking forward for positive reviews for my work

+*you can reach out to me at anshuldevacc@gmail.com*